yy726/Argo/README.md

 1. install the dependency `pip install -r requirements.txt`, `pip install -e .`
 2. run `python main.py` to train the model with current env config.
+3. run `python -m server/ebr_server.py` to start the grpc server for embedding based retrieval, it would listen on port 50051 by default
-3. run `python server/inference_engine.py` to start the inference server, it would listen on 8000 port
+4. run `python server/inference_engine.py` to start the inference server, it would listen on 8000 port
-4. run `bash scripts/server_request.sh` to send a dummy request (there is one for DIN and one for TransAct as of now, will parameterized the request in the future)
+5. run `bash scripts/server_request.sh` to send a dummy request (there is one for DIN and one for TransAct as of now, will parameterized the request in the future)

 ### Papers